 Pete works on food waste prevention and food recovery, helping businesses and schools understand the connection between our food choices and wildlife conservation.
 In this event, we will hear from Pete on what his team is doing to change the way we think about food and how everyday decisions we make can make a difference for our planet.

-Giavanna Grein | Program Officer, Wildlife Crime & TRAFFIC
+Giavanna Grein | Senior Program Officer, Wildlife Conservation

 One of the biggest threats to species like elephants, pangolins, and tigers is illegal wildlife trade.
 Did you know that they are illegal traded on social media and e-commerce platforms?
 Through the Coalition to End Wildlife Trafficking Online, Giavanna helps to make apps and websites safer for wildlife.
 In this session, Giavanna will introduce students to the global issue of wildlife trafficking, the species involved, how WWF and companies are standing up together for wildlife, and what students can do to help.